 How to Make Coconut Cupcakes

 - Bake cupcakes.
-Transfer the pan to a preheated oven for 15-20 minutes until the cupcakes spring back when touched.
+Transfer the cupcake pan to a preheated oven for 15-20 minutes until the cupcakes spring back when touched.
 You can also test with a toothpick.
 If it comes out clean when inserted into the center of the cupcake, it’s clean.
+Cool.

-Recipe and Baking Tips
+Baking Tips

 - Start with room temperature ingredients.
 Bring the butter and cream cheese out about 1 hour before starting, but also consider bringing your eggs and coconut milk to room temperature too.
 This makes for even baking from start to finish.